razzius/fish-functions/README.md

 </h3>

-Prints the row of input indicated.
+Prints the row of stdin indicated.

 ```fish
 $ seq 3 | row 2